TeleSign/csharp_telesign/README.rst

 Installation
 ------------

-To add the TeleSign C# SDK to your project, add the NuGet package:
+To add the TeleSign C# SDK to your project, add Telesign to your packages.config:

 .. code-block:: xml